BakkerGames/GRIF/DAGS/SYNTAX.md

 ## If Conditions

-Conditions return true/false values, or values that are "truthy" or "falsey".
+Conditions return string "true"/"false" values, or values that are "truthy" or "falsey".

 "true", "t", "on", "yes", "y", "1", and "-1" are truthy.

 "false", "f", "off", "no", "n", "0", "null", and "" are falsey.
+This includes undefined values.

-Conditions are processed strictly left-to-right, with no parenthesis used for grouping.
+Conditions are processed strictly left-to-right with no parenthesis used for grouping.
 They are connected with "@and" and "@or", which short-circuit when possible. "@not" preceeding the condition will reverse it.
+It is recommended that "@and" and "@or" not be mixed in the same "@if" condition.

 Any functions which returns truthy or falsey values may be defined and used as "@if" conditions.